electricimp/LIS3DH/README.md

 }
 ```

-In the following example we setup an interrupt for double click detection:
+In the following example we setup an interrupt for double-click detection:

 ```squirrel
 function interruptHandler() {